grant-king/ML_progress/log.md

 **Today's Progress:** Started UMich Web Data Access course week 6.
 Started Agile II week 4.
 Continued Rice IPP II week 1 coding project.

-**Thoughts:** This week reviews web services and how it makes it easier for sevices to communicate when they have a service layer can use a standard serialization format.
+**Thoughts:** This week the UMich course reviews web services.
+It makes it easier for sevices to communicate when they have a service layer that can use a standard serialization format like XML or JSON.
 This course delves into the topic more thouroughly than other stuff I've seen related to this topic.

+July 3, 2019

+**Today's Progress:** Continued UMich Web Data Access week 6.
+Continued IPP II week 1 coding project.
+Continued Agile II week 4.

+**Thoughts:** I'm almost finished with this week's Memory game coding project.
+It has come together well but still has a bug.
+The game is like memory with moving cards.
+It is comically difficult to play but the code was fun to figure out.
+The board generates a set number of matched cards that bounce around the screen and off of eachother.
+Clicking a card reveals its color, clicking another assesses the match, and another to return unmatched to the default card back or keep the match revealed and start another reveal loop.

+At this point it feels like this course is just providing starting points for Pygame project ideas.
+The videos are uneven and it has been a little irritating to listen to long-winded descriptions of things I've heard other people describe efficiently.
+Reviewing fundamentals doesn't usually feel wasteful.
+It is hard to want to get through each and every video considering what I'm trying to get out of it.
+I'm finding more appropriate event-driven instructions from other resources and can glean theory keywords from other course materials.
+I will try watching every video again when some of the instructors and skill requirements change in courses III to VII of this specialization.

+July 4, 2019

+**Today's Progress:** Completed Linear Combinations unit of Linear Algebra course on Khan academy.
+Continued UMich Web Data Access week 6.
+Finished Agile II week 4.

+**Thoughts:**

 <!---